What is Surface EMG?

 During the procedure, a device – with electrodes and a sensor – is affixed to your skin.
 When your muscles move, the electrodes pick up the signal which is transmitted through the device and then into a computer for analysis.
 Using this information, we can see how your affected muscle groups compensate to different movements and positions.
 This allows us to help you retrain your muscles to fix improper movements and prevent re-injury.

 What can Surface EMG be specifically used for?

 Surface EMG is used for physical therapy, urology, biomechanics, and ergonomics.
-It is also clinically used for biofeedback, muscle relaxation and retraining, and treatment of incontinence.
+It is also used clinically for biofeedback, muscle relaxation and retraining, and the treatment of incontinence.

 Contact Manual Works today to learn more about our Surface EMG treatments or to schedule your appointment!